xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 The procedures  `Prolog` and `Epilog` perform whatever is required to let the program interface with the operating system,  so  that it can execute as a program.
-Needless to  say,  this  part  will be VERY OS-dependent.
+Needless to  say,  this  part  will be _very_ OS-dependent.
 Remember, I've been emitting code for a 68000 running under the OS I use, which is SK*DOS.
 I  realize most of you are using PC's  and  would rather see something else, but I'm in this thing too deep to change now!